open-dis/dis-tutorial/Scalability.md

 ####Networking

 One of the central problems to solve in a large NVE is keeping state updates down to a reasonable level.
-If too many state updates are sent we'll either flood the network or overwhelm the ability of a host to receive, parse, and process state updates.
+If too many state updates are sent we can flood the network or overwhelm the ability of a host to receive, parse, and process state updates.

 ####Unicast